bin3xish477/bin3xish477/README.md

 ### At this moment
 - 🌱 I’m currently:
-  - working on an AWS penetration testing tool
-  - expanding my Amazon Web Services knowledge
   - studying for GCPN and OWSE
-- 👯 I’m looking to collaborate on: open-source Python projects
+- 👯 I’m looking to collaborate on: open-source projects
 - 📫 How to reach me: **rodriguez10011999@gmail.com**
 - 😄 Pronouns: he/him/his